AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 6. Enter the amount of debt token from your wallet balance you want to use to repay your debt.
 7. Click on the bottom right button to send your transaction.
 You can also `simulate` the transaction before confirming it.

-For example, in the following screenshot, 0.01 wETH is swapped into ~12.45 agEUR to repay part of the vault's debt, and 10 agEUR from the wallet is used to repay some of the remaining agEUR debt.
+For example, in the following screenshot, 0.01 wETH is swapped into ~12.45 EURA to repay part of the vault's debt, and 10 EURA from the wallet is used to repay some of the remaining EURA debt.

 ![Repay and withdraw](/.gitbook/assets/repay2.png)